roop/citron/docs/grammar-file.md

 %default_nonterminal_type Void
 ~~~

-Consider the non-terminal `param` in the [above grammar](#an-example) --
+<span id="struct-functionparameter">Consider the non-terminal `param` in the
-it represents a function paramater.
-We could represent that in our code
+[above grammar](#an-example) -- it represents a function
+paramater.</span> We could represent that in our code with a struct
-with a struct defined like this:
+defined like this:

 ~~~ Swift
 struct FunctionParameter {